Westfield Arts College SEN Information Report (updated December 2018)

 What is the provision for pupils/students at Westfield Arts College and how is it evaluated?

-All pupils/students attending Westfield will have a Statement of SEN or an EHC Plan.
+All pupils/students attending Westfield will have an EHC Plan.
 Very occasionally, there may be agreement with the LA that a child or young person is placed pending the outcome of an assessment for a EHC Plan.
 Associated policies in this area are accessible on our website.

 Our provision is based on strong aims and values: